fakebitpolytechnic/cheapmidi/midicode-rasp-pi/readme.txt

-Using USB/HID instruments with Raspberry Pi running Raspbian
+Using simple USB/HID instruments with Raspberry Pi running Raspbian

 To install:
 Plug in USB device(s) and watch which "hidraw" numbers they are given during the startup process (usually hidraw0, 1, 2 etc, though the mouse and keyboard will also have their own values).
 Then login as usual, type: